rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for the duplicate click sound when selecting a location in the Status section of the pipboy
 >Added a fix for extra hidden buttons below the location list in the Status section of the pipboy
 >Added a fix for map lighting from Night Vision perk not updating when loading a saved game
->Added a fix for an animation glitch when death animations and combat start simultaneously
+>Added a fix for an animation glitch when death animations and combat start at the same time
 >Added a fix to prevent the game from hanging when reloading a weapon overloaded with ammo via the interface bar
 >Added a few fixes for issues related to weapons with negative ammo
 >Added a tweak to replace death animations on critters with single-frame variants on map load